 It is well known that there is a strong correlation between engagement and high employee satisfaction.
 HR professionals have found that when employees are given greater control over their physical workplace, engagement levels are higher.

-Forward-thinking businesses provide a holistic approach by incorporating inclusive design concepts.
+Forward-thinking businesses provide a holistic approach by incorporating inclusive design practices and concepts.
 Agile offices are becoming more commonplace.
 Hierarchical barriers have been pulled down and a no dedicated desk policy encourages hot-desking, collaboration and impromptu innovations.

 Some companies are taking human efficiency to the next level.
-In Amsterdam, Deloitte’s advanced office design utilises apps that organise work stations for employees built around their schedule.
+In Amsterdam, Deloitte’s advanced office design utilises apps that organise workstations for employees built around their schedule.
 The computerised system knows which work environments they prefer to perform certain tasks and assigns them to an appropriate workstation.

 However, this level of flexibility and freedom is not for everyone.
 Some people, particularly older generations and introvert personality types prefer workstations they are familiar with, around people they know and feel comfortable with.